Former inmate files suit over stabbing at Metro Jail - Lagniappe Mobile

 On the morning of Jan.
 11, 2018, Joshua Dickinson, 23, was stabbed by Joshua Sherman Brown, 40, during an altercation that occurred in the cell they were sharing at the time.

-According to the lawsuit, both men had been placed there due to their mental condition and both were supposed to be under observation.
+According to the lawsuit, both men had been placed there due to their mental conditions and both were supposed to be under observation.

 The altercation sent both men to the hospital and left Dickinson with multiple stab wounds to his right shoulder and arm.